dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

 ## ColumnDistinctCountAnomalyStationaryPartitionCheckSpec
-A column-level check that ensures that the distinct count value in a monitored column is within a two-tailed percentile from measurements made during the last 90 days.
-Use in partitioned checks.
+This check monitors the count of distinct values and detects anomalies in the changes of the distinct count.
+It monitors a 90-day time window.
+ The check is configured by setting a desired percentage of anomalies to identify as data quality issues.